Lemon Mint Seeds

 ⚠️ Containment Strategy

-Lemon Mint is a fantastic plant for pollinators.
-Its late summer lilac flowers provide a valuable nectar source for bees when many other garden plants are fading.
+Lemon Mint is an excellent plant for pollinators.
+Its late-summer lilac flowers provide a vital nectar source for bees and hoverflies at a time when many other garden plants are beginning to fade.

 - Regular price